What is the General Data Protection Regulation (GDPR)?

 The legislation is applicable if:

-- the data controller (the organisation processing the data) has its home base in the EU, or
+- the data controller (the organization processing the data) has its home base in the EU, or

 - the person to whom the data relates is an EU resident.